 Companies listing on Crowdfunder pay a monthly subscription fee, but no percentage fees.
 Foreign companies can list on Crowdfunder, but only if they meet local laws and obligations.
 Overall, the platform has raised over USD 180m for investors – it is clearly a serious contender.

-Only accredited investors can invest in EquityNet and foreign investors can invest too as long as they comply with local laws.
+Only accredited investors can invest in EquityNet.
+Foreign investors can invest too as long as they comply with local laws.
 Interested investors need to set up an investor profile, the platform’s software uses the completed profile to find appropriate investment opportunities.

 Investments are made directly with the entrepreneur and EquityNet does not charge fees to investors.
 Companies listing on EquityNet pay a subscription fee but pay no charges on the amount raised.